jetstream-cloud/js2docs/docs/faq/gpu.md

 In the meantime, please only use stop or shelve with GPU instances.

-### How do I used multiple GPUs on an instance for my research?
+### How do I use multiple GPUs on an instance for my research?

 The short answer is that you cannot use multiple GPUs on a single instance at this time.